SpiffiRacoon/dcs-open-beta-server-installation/README.md

 Once you have it added click on the application in the application settings and change it from "Use global settings" to windows 8.1

 ![image](https://user-images.githubusercontent.com/66997364/172080556-eae21ecd-38e9-40ff-88cd-0abd418fae4f.png)

+Just for the hell of it i did the same for DCS.exe.

+### Next we will need to create a symlink for webrtc plugin.

+Open the terminal and type the following: